Gentlemen, today we’re going to talk about how to get shredded.

 High Intensity Interval Training, which is also abbreviated as HIIT, is a form of cardio where you go all out for a short period of time, and then rest for a while, repeating this cycle multiple times.

-I can’t remember where, but I saw a study once claiming that a mere 20 minutes of HIIT twice a week was more effective for burning fat and cardio-vascular health than a whopping 45 minutes, done five days a week.
+I can’t remember where, but I saw a study once claiming that a mere 20 minutes of HIIT twice a week was more effective for losing fat and cardio-vascular health than a whopping 45 minutes, done five days a week.

 An example of HIIT, which I like to do, because it’s low impact, would be getting on the elliptical and doing the following: